-- 9. Evaluate the reasonability and suitability of the opponent's preservation, collection, and production plans, including any search or production issues, and attempt early resolution of any disputes before any large productions to avoid expensive do-overs.
+9. Evaluate the reasonability and suitability of the opponent's preservation, collection, and production plans, including any search or production issues, and attempt early resolution of any disputes before any large productions to avoid expensive do-overs.
 Beware of keyword searching, which is frequently ineffective.
 Far better technological solutions are now available.
 When keyword terms are used as part of a search and review protocol they should always be carefully tested and should never be blindly negotiated based on counsel's intuitions.
 Counsel should discuss the recall and precision of any search.
-Precision measures the percentage of relevant documents are retrieved by the search; recall measures the percentage of relevant documents in the collection retrieved by the search. - 10.
-Determine whether discoverable ESI is available from multiple sources, including third parties.
-Frequently ESI documents, such as e-mail or draft contracts that have been communicated to or handled by multiple parties will contain useful additional or even conflicting information.
-Some sources of information are more accessible than others, meaning they are easier or less costly to access.
-Upon a proper showing under the rules, parties must be required to obtain information from the least burdensome source, and the court must limit unreasonably cumulative or duplicative discovery.
-110 - 11.
-Weigh the cost of ESI discovery and determine whether costs may be shifted to the requesting party or whether the cost of discovery outweighs the potential benefit.
-111
+Precision measures the percentage of relevant documents are retrieved by the search; recall measures the percentage of relevant documents in the collection retrieved by the search.
+The production set and null set should be tested with random sampling.

-&lt;sup>109 William A. Gross Constr.
+&lt;sup>124 William A. Gross Constr.
 Assocs., Inc. v.
 Am.
 Mfrs.
 Mut.
 Ins.
 Co., 256 F.R.D.
 134, 136 (S.D.N.Y.
 2009); Ralph Losey, ADVENTURES IN ELECTRONIC DISCOVERY, Child's Game of "Go Fish" is a Poor Model for e-Discovery Search (West Thomson Reuters, 2011); Moore v.
 Publicis Groupe, 287 F.R.D.
 182 (S.D.N.Y.
 2012).